-In national polls, however, the AfD has lost steam since the height of the refugee crisis, and now hovers around 8 percent, roughly where the four other small parties are.
-It will almost certainly enter the Bundestag on September 24, which would be historic.
+In national polls, however, the AfD had lost steam since the height of the refugee crisis, but finished third in the federal election winning slightly over 13 percent of the votes, ahead of other small parties.
+It will enter the Bundestag, which is historic.
 But it is nowhere near gaining power, for no other political party will consider a coalition with it.
 In Germany’s political arithmetic, the AfD has a counterintuitive effect: It makes a majority of the three left parties unlikely, and thus helps Ms. Merkel win a fourth term.
 But its impact on German political culture will extend farther.
 As elsewhere in Europe, the rhetoric in parliament will become more nationalist and less politically correct.

 John Blau is a senior editor with Handelsblatt Global.
 To contact the editor: email@example.com